s3prl/s3prl/README.md

 ## Citation

-If you find our repository useful, please consider citing following papers.
+If you find this toolkit useful, please consider citing following papers.

+- If you use our pre-training scripts, or the downstream tasks considered in *TERA* and *Mockingjay*, please consider citing the following:
 ```
 @misc{tera,
   title={TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech},